 When living with metastatic non-small cell lung cancer (NSCLC)…

 The little things feel even bigger.
-So I fight even harder.
+So I’ll make every moment count.

 Understanding your condition

 Lung cancer is a cancer that starts in your lung.
 There are 2 main types of lung cancer: non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).
-NSCLC comprises about 80% to 85% of lung cancers and includes both squamous and non-squamous cell carcinoma.
+NSCLC comprises about 80% to 85% of lung cancer cases.

 What is metastatic cancer?